The Future of Australian Stories on Screen

 Share your passion for the films and TV shows that helped define who we are as a nation by writing to your local MP and asking them to pledge their support for evolving local content rules to meet the demands of modern audiences.

-Step 2.
-Use the tool to find your local MP.
+Step 1.
+Click HERE to find your local MP.

 Step 3.
-Craft your own email, using the points made in our submission (left) and those below.
+Craft your own email, using the points made in our submission (right).

 What model for change does the AGSC recommend?